Me Books: Cover and Self-Portrait

 2. Print ME BOOK on a piece of paper for older children to copy at the top of their folders.
 For younger children, print the words in pencil or chalk for them to trace.
 Have children put their names at the bottom of the folders.
 Give help as needed.
 (Save space in the center of the front cover for the child's picture).

-3. Give each child a piece of paper and ask him/her to draw a self portrait.
+3. Give each child a piece of paper and ask them to draw a self portrait.

 FAMILIES: Pass out pieces of paper and ask children to draw their families.
 Discuss sizes, ages, pets, etc. Ask each child to identify family members in picture.
 Label picture as child dictates.

 MY ROOM: Ask children to draw their rooms.
 As children draw, ask questions about their room: "Do you share your room?
-Window?
-Curtain?
+Does your room have a window?
+Curtains?
 Color of room?
 Color of curtains?
-Big or little bed?
-Toys?
-Toy box or shelves?" etc. Encourage children to draw and describe with as much detail as possible.
+Would you say your bed is big or little?
+Where do you keep your toys?
+In a toy box, or on shelves, or...?" etc. Encourage children to draw and describe with as much detail as possible.